 The flooding of rivers following heavy rainfall is the most common form of flooding in Australia.
 Very high tides are another cause of flooding in coastal areas.
 Flooding of rivers in inland areas of central and western New South Wales and Queensland, as well as parts of Western Australia, can spread for thousands of square kilometres and may last for weeks or even months.
 In hilly or mountainous areas of these inland rivers, as well as in rivers draining to the coast, flooding can occur more quickly.
 As these rivers are steeper, flooding often lasts for only one to two days.
 Flash flooding usually results from relatively short intense bursts of rainfall, commonly from thunderstorms.
 This flooding can occur in any part of Australia, but is a particularly serious problem in urban areas where drainage systems may not cope and in very small creeks and streams.
 Flash floods tend to be quite local and it is difficult to provide effective warning because of their rapid onset.

-The Bureau of Meteorology provides a flood warning service for most major rivers in Australia.
-This service is provided with the cooperation of other government authorities, such as the State Emergency Service (S/TES) in each State/Territory, water agencies and local Councils.
-The Bureau delivers this service through Flood Warning Centres and Regional Forecasting Centres in Bureau Regional Offices in each State and the Northern Territory.
+The Bureau of Meteorology provides flood forecasting and warning services for most major rivers in Australia.
+These services are provided with the cooperation of other government authorities, such as the State/Territory Emergency Services (S/TES), water agencies and local councils.
+The Bureau delivers this service through Flood Warning Centres in Bureau Regional Offices in each State and the Northern Territory.